-6. Stated in plain terms, Defendant can't "have its cake and eat it too" - either it needs to pay Plaintiff on business income losses it sustained due to Closure Orders, or, if NOVA prevails against coverage, then this Plaintiff and all others similarly situated in a Nationwide Class must receive a rebate of premium for the windfall that NOVA kept for itself by reduced claims due to Closure Order shutdowns, partial operations mandates and other constraints.
+- 6. Stated in plain terms, Defendant can't "have its cake and eat it too" either it needs to pay Plaintiffs on business income losses they sustained due to Closure Orders, or, if Cincinnati prevails against coverage, then these Plaintiffs and all others similarly situated in a Nationwide Class must receive a rebate of premium for the windfall that Cincinnati kept for itself by reduced claims due to Closure Order shutdowns, partial operations mandates and other constraints.
 This is a prime example of why Fed.
 R. Civ.
 P. 8(d)(2) and (3) exist to render complete justice to the aggrieved.
-As set out in Counts IV and V, this premium rebate claim is eminently appropriate for class adjudication, and these are claims Defendant must face if it prevails on its arguments against coverage.

-7. Despite the fact that Defendant has accepted Plaintiff's insurance premium payments, Defendant has summarily denied Plaintiff's claims for coverage arising from government-ordered interruption and closure of its business, in breach of Defendant's contractual obligations under the Policy.
-Defendant denied Plaintiff's claims without even formal correspondence but rather an informal email sent from its agent.
-This email was sent after first promising to pay for damages resulting from the Closure Orders.
-On information and belief, defendant denied claims in substantially similar form to all of Defendant's insureds, without any reasonable explanation or individualized investigation or consideration.
-A true and correct copy of this denial email is attached hereto as Exhibit B and incorporated by reference herein.

-8. As Defendant NOVA is well aware, "all risk" commercial property policies cover all possible risks of any kind or description, unless specifically excluded.
+As set out in Counts IV and V, this premium rebate claim is eminently appropriate for class adjudication, and these are claims Defendant must face if it prevails on its arguments against coverage. - 7.
+Despite the fact that Defendant has accepted Plaintiffs' insurance premium payments, Defendant has summarily denied Plaintiffs' claims for coverage arising from government-ordered interruption and closure of its businesses, in breach of Defendant's contractual obligations under the Policy.
+Defendant denied Plaintiffs' claims with a cursory letter sent (on information and belief) in substantially similar form to all of Defendant's insureds, without any reasonable explanation or individualized investigation or consideration.
+A true and correct copy of this denial letter is attached hereto as Exhibit B and incorporated by reference herein. - 8.
+As Defendant Cincinnati is well aware, "all risk" commercial property policies cover all possible risks of any kind or description, unless specifically excluded.
 Unlike "enumerated perils" property insurance, which covers only specified causes of loss, all-risk property insurance provides business insureds with the comfort of knowing that even unprecedented and unanticipated risks of loss are covered.
-Due to the breadth of coverage, Plaintiff paid a substantial premium for this type of insurance.
-Here, the Closure
+Due to the breadth of coverage, Plaintiffs paid a substantial premium for this type of insurance.
+Here, the Closure Orders are clearly within the scope of "all risks" covered by the Policy.
+This basis for coverage is referred to herein as the "Closure Order Basis for Coverage" and is one of two major bases of coverage alleged by the Plaintiffs herein.
+Fed.
+R. Civ.
+P. 8(d)(2), (3).